 All three sub-phases of Phase II were completed in 2017.
 All residents that lived on site prior to 2005 relocated into Phase I, Phase IIA(1) residential, and Phase IIB residential units on or before April 30, 2018.
 Abatement and demolition of the remaining buildings on site in Phase III occurred in February 2018.
-Phase III infrastructure and Phase IIIA vertical (approximately 118 units of affordable housing including the remaining 53 public housing replacement units) began construction in May 2023.
-In addition, the first market rate units in Phase I and II are anticipated to start construction in 2025.
+Phase III infrastructure and Phase IIIA vertical (118 units of affordable housing including the remaining 53 public housing replacement units) began construction in May 2023.